diarmuidoconnor/ssd-distributed-systems-module/topic05/talk-1/Messaging.md

 # Messaging Services - SQS.

-The AWS SQS messaging service and how it supports Event-Driiven architecture.
+The AWS SQS messaging service and how it supports Event-Driven architecture.